• Skip to primary navigation

 100% Biga Neapolitan Pizza Dough Recipe

-Indulge in the authentic flavors of Italy with our Biga Neapolitan Pizza Dough Recipe!
+Indulge in the authentic flavors of Italy with our Biga Neapolitan Pizza Recipe!
 Using biga as a pre-ferment, this dough offers a delicious taste and texture, resulting in a light and airy crust with a subtle chewiness that will transport you straight to the heart of Naples.

 Ingredients